-Duration of intervention: 14 days.
-Barco Hospital continued its missions (1 every 2 weeks to date).
-Human resources: 2 UTF doctors and Brazilian/Italian medical team, including 3 surgeons, 1 anesthetist; 2 dentists; 1 ophthalmologist; 2 internists; 1 radiologist; 'Agreement with the non-profit organisation "Mattoni di Gioia - Onlus".
+Duration of intervention: 01/08-14/08 2019.
+The Barco Hospital continued its missions (1 every 2 weeks to date).

+Human resources: 2 UTF doctors and Brazilian/Italian medical team, including 3 surgeons, 1 anesthetist; 2 dentists; 1 ophthalmologist; 2 internists; 1 radiologist; agreement with the non-profit organization "Mattoni di Gioia - Onlus".

-Material resources: diagnostic instruments already present at Barco Hospital through own funds.
+Material resources: diagnostic instruments are already present at the Barco Hospital through its own funds.
 The mission was financed by "Mattoni di Gioia".
-An echograph and instrumentation to start teleconsultation and telemedicine activities ("Mattoni di Gioia"); computer (UniCamillus).5
+An echograph and instrumentation used to start teleconsultation and telemedicine activities ("Mattoni di Gioia"); a computer (UniCamillus).5

-Link with scientific research: UniCamillus publications and conferences already been realized.
+Link with scientific research: UniCamillus publications and conferences that have already been realized.